 It seems with each passing day, we hear about a new drug that people are using in order to catch their next buzz or high.
-Whether it is on the evening news, splashed on social media or the subject of the latest YouTube video, these drugs capture the national attention and add to the worries of law enforcement, health professionals and regular -olks.
+Whether it is on the evening news, splashed on social media or the subject of the latest YouTube video, these drugs capture the national attention and add to the worries of law enforcement, health professionals, and regular folks.

-Over the past few years, drugs like marijuana, alcohol, heroin and synthetic drugs such as bath salts and flakka have grabbed national headlines.
+Over the past few years, drugs like marijuana, alcohol, opioids and synthetic stimulants such as bath salts and flakka have grabbed national headlines.
 However, there are drugs which don’t make the front page news that are just as addictive, dangerous and deadly.
 A new drug that is starting to make headlines is the drug phenazepam.

 What is Phenazepam?

 Phenazepam is a very potent and long-lasting drug that belongs to the benzodiazepine family, which includes more commonly known drugs such as Xanax, Klonopin, and Valium.
 The drug was first developed in Russia in the 1970’s and was developed to help treat anxiety, sleep disorders and epilepsy among other conditions.
 In Russia and other countries of the former Soviet Union, phenazepam was prescribed to aid in anesthesia for surgical procedures as well as used in the treatment of alcohol withdrawal symptoms.